debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/.github/ISSUE_TEMPLATE/build-bug.md

 2. See error or garbage output

 **Expected output**
-If the some of the resulting files appears to be corrupted, explain what you expected
+If some of the resulting files appears to be corrupted, explain what you expected

 **System**
 OS, if not Debian 10 (Buster):